-Adjustments to the liabilities at each reporting date are recorded in the statement of income.
-Profits originated from margins of adverse deviations on run-off contracts, are recognised in the statement of income over the life of the contract, whereas losses are fully recognised in the statement of income during the first year of run-off.
+Adjustments to the liabilities at each reporting date are recorded in profit or loss.
+Profits originated from margins of adverse deviations on run-off contracts, are recognised in profit or loss over the life of the contract, whereas losses are fully recognised in profit or loss during the first year of run-off.